What you need to know if you consider translating content into Bahasa Languages?

 Total number of speakers (native and as a second language): up to 250,000,000 (estimated)

-Countries spoken: Indonesia, Malaysia, East Timor, Brunei, Singapore, Thailand, Philippines, Christmas Island, and Cocos (Keeling) Islands.
+It’s spoken in Indonesia, Malaysia, East Timor, Brunei, Singapore, Thailand, Philippines, Christmas Island, and Cocos (Keeling) Islands.

 Officially spoken in: Indonesia, Malaysia, Brunei and Singapore.